mariamodat/notes401/read03.md

 # Java Type System
-ava has a two-fold type system consisting of primitives such as int, boolean and reference types such as Integer, Boolean.
-Every primitive type corresponds to a reference type.

  Integer is a class, that wraps the int primitive, and making a new Integer() means we're really making an object of type Integer.

- Integer j = 1;          // autoboxing
+* Integer j = 1;          // autoboxing
-int i = new Integer(1); // unboxing
+* int i = new Integer(1); // unboxing

+Autoboxing:  is the process of converting a primitive type to a reference.

+Unboxing: is the process of converting a reference one to primitive type.

+Primitives: int, boolean
+reference types: Integer, Boolean.

 ## Pros and Cons